-- Provide erosion and stormwater control measures during construction, particularly in areas adjacent to surface waters that provide fish and wildlife habitat such as Columbia Point South. - Consider landscaping with native plants to provide vegetation of habitat significance in streetscapes, buffers for stormwater swales, rain gardens, and other habitat features. - Avoided, minimize, or mitigate impacts to shrub steppes, priority habitats, wetlands or wetland buffers, in accordance with the CAO and SMP.
+- Provide erosion and stormwater control measures during construction, particularly in areas adjacent to surface waters that provide fish and wildlife habitat such as Columbia Point South. - Consider landscaping with native plants to provide vegetation of habitat significance in streetscapes, buffers for stormwater swales,

+• Avoided, minimize, or mitigate impacts to shrub steppes, priority habitats, wetlands or wetland buffers, in accordance with the CAO and SMP.